Ozempic vs Wegovy vs Mounjaro vs Zepbound: Key Differences, Weight Loss Results & Which One Works Best in 2026

 Best for: Non-diabetic patients prioritizing weight loss

-Notes: Proven cardiovascular risk reduction for obesity
+Notes: Proven cardiovascular risk reduction for obesity.

 Mounjaro